• Menu

 • The triangular or geometric sections on the carapace are called scutes

-• It is hard to distinguish the difference between male and female turtles.
+• It may be hard to distinguish the difference between the sexes of some species.
 Some species, such as with the Blanding's turtle have different shaped plastrons.
 The male Blanding's turtle plastron will be flat, while the female's will be arched.
-Other species' sexes can be deciphered through the size of their feet/their claws: male painted turtles have larger and longer claws than females.
+Other species' sexes can be deciphered through the length of their nails: male painted turtles have longer nails than those on their back legs/feet and females have short nails.

 • Blanding's Turtle